biologyguy/BuddySuite/README.md

 Further instructions are available in the [installation guide](https://github.com/biologyguy/BuddySuite/wiki/Installation-Guide).

-There is also a short [Beginners' Guide](https://github.com/biologyguy/BuddySuite/wiki/Beginners-Guide) to show you the basics.
+There is also a [Beginners' Guide](https://github.com/biologyguy/BuddySuite/wiki/Beginners-Guide) to show you the basics.

 Each tool in the BuddySuite has been extensively documented in the [wiki](https://github.com/biologyguy/BuddySuite/wiki), complete with worked examples and explanations for all arguments/options.